jlk/kustomize-tst/README.md

 kustomize build .|kubectl apply -f -
 ```

-`kustomize build` generates kubectl-speak, and then that's applied gg
+`kustomize build` generates kubectl yaml, and then that's applied by kubectl.

 You can check if this is running with `kubectl`:
 ```